webpack/webpack.js.org/src/content/configuration/entry-context.md

 ### Output filename

-By default, an output filename for the entry chunk is getting from [`output.filename`](/configuration/output/#outputfilename) but you can specify a custom output filename for a specific entry:
+By default, the output filename for the entry chunk is extracted from [`output.filename`](/configuration/output/#outputfilename) but you can specify a custom output filename for a specific entry:

 ```js
 module.exports = {